galeone/galeone.github.io/_posts/2016-11-18-introduction-to-autoencoders.md

 categories: neural-networks
 ---

-Autoencoders are neural networks models whose aim is to reproduce their input: this is trivial if the network have no constraints, but if the network is constrained the learning process becomes more interesting.
+Autoencoders are neural networks models whose aim is to reproduce their input: this is trivial if the network has no constraints, but if the network is constrained the learning process becomes more interesting.

 # Simple Autoencoder

-The simplest AutoEncoder (AE) have a MLP-like (Multi Layer Perceptron) structure:
+The simplest AutoEncoder (AE) have an MLP-like (Multi Layer Perceptron) structure:

 - One input layer
 - One hidden layer
 - One output layer

-The main difference between the AE and the MLP is that former's output layer have the same cardinality of its input layer whilst the latter's output layer cardinality is the number of classes the perceptron should be capable of classify.
+The main difference between the AE and the MLP is that former's output layer have the same cardinality of its input layer whilst the latter's output layer cardinality is the number of classes the perceptron should be capable of classifying.
 Moreover, the AE belongs to the **unsupervised learning** algorithms family because it learns to represent unlabeled data; the MLP instead requires labeled data to be trained on.

 The most important part of an AE is its hidden layer.
 In fact, this layer learns to *encode* the input whilst the output layer learns to *decode* it.